mhmulder/image_captioning/README.md

 `There's no _____ like home.`

 Bidirectional recurrent neural nets essentially do the same thing by training both backwards and forwards through a sequence.
-However they would this is a both:
+The above phrase would be interpreted as both:

 `There's no place like home.`